Antimony51122/WDI_PROJECT_1/README.md

 ### Appearance

+#### Luke

 The animations in game build involvded sprites to show various postures.
-These are the postures of four directions before fetching the light saber:
+These are the postures of four directions **before fetching the light saber**:

 > Four directions corresponding to four keys:
 >